osg-htc/docs/docs/common/registration.md

 ---------------------

 An OSG resource is a host that provides services to OSG campuses and collaborations;
-some examples are Compute Entrypoints, storage endpoints, or perfSonar hosts.
+some examples are Compute Entrypoints, storage endpoints, or perfSONAR hosts.
 See the full list of services that should be registered in the OSG topology [here](https://github.com/opensciencegrid/topology/blob/master/topology/services.yaml).